-Experts say that 90% of US adults experience some form of arthritis.
-With its many joints and its central role in supporting the body, the spine is a common area for osteoarthritis.
+Arthritis is a disease affecting the joints, cartilage, bones, muscles, and connective fibers in your body.
+There are over 100 different types of arthritis, but the 2 most common affecting adults are osteoarthritis and rheumatoid arthritis.
+90% of adults in the US experience some form of arthritis.
+With its many joints and central role in supporting the body, the spine is a common area for osteoarthritis.
 Osteoarthritis is a degenerative disease that mostly affects older individuals.
-While the exact cause of osteoarthritis is not known, it is associated with wear and tear on the joints that happen either over time or as the result of acute injury.
-It is most common in joints that are used often, such as those in the hands, hips, back, and legs.
+While the exact cause isn’t known, it is associated with wear and tear on the joints from aging or acute injury.
+Osteoarthritis is most common in joints that are used often, such as the hands, hips, back and legs.

 Rheumatoid arthritis is an autoimmune disorder that can strike at any age causing pain, swelling, and reduced mobility in any joint in the body.
 While commonly felt in the hands and fingers, it can also occur in the joints in the spinal column and in the hips.